ray-project/ray/doc/source/walkthrough.rst

         time.sleep(10)
         return 1

-      # Invocation of Ray remote functions happen in parallel.
+      # Invocations of Ray remote functions happen in parallel.
       # All computation is performed in the background, driven by Ray's internal event loop.
       for _ in range(4):
           # This doesn't block.